 Founding Member of Ethics Committee, Mayflower Retirement Community, 2008-present.

-Covered in “She foresaw disaster when her young son threw a computer at his teacher.
-How she helped him and other mentally ill kids,” by Sara Maraniss Vander Schaaff in The Answer Sheet Blog: The Washington Post, January 11, 2016.
+Interviewed for “She foresaw disaster when her young son threw a computer at his teacher.
+How she helped him and other mentally ill kids,” by Sara Maraniss Vander Schaaff in The Answer Sheet Blog: The Washington Post, January 11, 2017.